henrysky/astroNN/docs/source/quick_start.rst

         ├── TgasSource_000-000-001.fits
         └── ***/

-.. note:: The APOGEE and GAIA folder structure should be consistent with APOGEE_ and gaia_tools_ python package by Jo Bovy, tools for dealing with APOGEE and Gaia data
+.. note:: The APOGEE and Gaia folder structure should be consistent with APOGEE_ and gaia_tools_ python package by Jo Bovy, tools for dealing with APOGEE and Gaia data

 A dedicated project folder is recommended to run astroNN, always run astroNN under the root of project folder.
 So that astroNN will always create folder for every neural network you run under the same place.
 Just as below